shubhendusangam/kafka-programming-101/README.md

 # Kafka wikimedia producer

-Get an view of how to read data from real time stream and use a producer client to send those data to local kafka topics.
+Get a view of how to read data from real time stream and by using a producer client, send those data to local kafka topics.

+# Kafka OpenSearch consumer

+Get a view of how to consume data from a specific topic and by using a consumer client, send those data to open search-configured index.